 Remove User Configuration Data

-The following commands will permanently delete your GoLand settings, project configurations, plugins, and cached data.
-Therefore, if you plan to reinstall GoLand later and want to keep your settings, skip this step or back up the directories first.
+The following commands permanently delete GoLand settings, project configurations, plugins, and cached data.
+Skip this step, or back up the directories first, if you plan to reinstall GoLand later and keep your settings.

 rm -rf ~/.config/JetBrains/GoLand*